Sanket-Farkade/sleep-lifestyle-analytics-pipeline/README.md

 ## Key Engineering Decisions

+**Why partition Kafka by user_id?**
+The partition key decides which partition a record lands on via `murmur2(key) % partitions`.
+Keying by user_id keeps all of a user's events on one partition — preserving per-user ordering and keeping the three topics joinable. user_id is a high-cardinality UUID, so it also distributes evenly across partitions and avoids hot partitions.
+A low-cardinality key like industry would overload one partition.

 **Why Confluent cp-kafka with Zookeeper?**
 Confluent's `cp-kafka:7.5.0` and `cp-zookeeper:7.5.0` images were already available locally — no download required.
-Production-grade, well-documented images used widely in enterprise environments.
+Production-grade, widely used images.

 **Why Scala 2.12 connector?**
 PySpark 3.5.x ships compiled against Scala 2.12.
 Using `spark-sql-kafka-0-10_2.13` causes `NoSuchMethodError` at runtime.
 The connector version must match PySpark's Scala build exactly.